lnielsen/invenio-fabric/README.md

 *Important:* Invenio Fabric requires you to already have system dependencies installed (e.g. OpenOffice etc).
 Please see http://invenio-software.org/wiki/Installation or e.g. https://github.com/lnielsen-cern/invenio-vagrant/blob/master/provision-ubuntu.sh for how to install system dependencies on your system.

+*Python 2.4:* If you are planning to use Pythonbrew with Python 2.4, you must install virtualenv 1.7.2 (or lower), as virtualenv 1.8 dropped support for Python 2.4.

 Requirements
 ============